Captain Francios L'Olonnais

 L'Olonnais' rein of terror in the Carribean continued.
 He partnered with the famous freebooter Michel de Basco and with a fleet of eight ships and 400 men they sacked Maracaibo and Gibralter in the Gulf of Venezuela.
 He and his crew made the townspeople's lives into a waking nightmare with rape, murder, and pillage a daily occurrance.
 Sailing away to Corso Island, a rendezvous of French buccaneers, the pirates shared out the treasure of some 260,000 pieces of eight as well as large amounts of silver plate, silk and jewels.
 The reputation for cruelty and depravity of this buccaneer was by now well known thoughout the West Indies.

 One graphic occurrence during the attack on San Pedros places, l'Olonnais questioning the unlucky survivors of a party sent to ambush him.
 During the questioning, l'olonnais, becoming frustrated with the prisoners' silence, drew his knife and cut the heart from one of the Spaniards and began to gnaw upon it.
 Not long after the above incident much of his crew defected leaving him with a single craft.
 Shortly thereafter his ship ran aground on a sand bank and was lost off the Las Petras Islands.
-Before his plans to outfit a new ship and sail away could be realized he was captured and killed by the native indians.
+Once shipwrecked they were attacked constantly by the Spanish and the local natives.
+The number of survivors dwindled steadily.
+L'Olonnais took a handful of survivors with him and set sail on a small raft they had built.
+Somewhere in the Gulf of Darien these men were attacked by natives.
+Reportedly only one man survived and according to him, L'Olonnais was captured and killed, then eaten by the native cannibals.

 BIOGRAPHIES / SOURCES